Food Help > SNAP > Use SNAP Online

 -

-Different stores handle this situation differently.
 Some may choose a similar item as a replacement, or just leave the item out of your order.
-Others may contact you to ask if a certain replacement is acceptable.
-Make sure you understand the policies of the individual store you're shopping at, and check your order and receipt to make sure you have received all the items you paid for.
-You can return foods bought with SNAP according to store policy if they’re not what you wanted.
+Others may contact you to ask if a replacement is ok.
+Check your order and receipt to make sure you have received all the items you paid for.
+You can return foods bought with SNAP.

 -